sandialabs/suncal/doc/Manual/manual.md

 The GUM Derivation view displays the mathematical derivation used in calculating the GUM uncertainty (see {*@fig:gumderivation}).
 Here, the sensitivity coefficients (partial derivatives) are solved and then combined in the uncertainty formula.
-Right-click on the window and select **Show markup** to obtain these formulas in LaTeX-compatible math format if desired.
+Right-click on the window and select **Show markdown** to obtain these formulas in LaTeX-compatible math format if desired.

 ![GUM derivation report](figs/gumderivation.png){#fig:gumderivation}

 #### GUM Validity

 The GUM Validity view follows the approach in Section 8 of GUM-S1 [@GUMS1].
-The endpoints of 95% confidence intervals for the GUM and Monte Carlo methods are compared to be within a specific tolerance based on the number of significant figures (usually 1 or 2).
+The endpoints of 95% confidence intervals for the GUM and Monte Carlo methods are compared to a specific tolerance based on the number of significant figures (usually 1 or 2).
 If the endpoints agree within this tolerance, the validity test passes and the GUM is a reasonable approximation to the true uncertainty.

 #### Monte Carlo Distribution